LTL Freight Class and NMFC Codes: What’s the Difference?

 The lower the freight class, the lower the rate.
 The higher the freight class, the higher the rate.

-For further explanation, check out the chart below.
+For further explanation, check out the freight class cost per pound chart to the right.

 What Specific Commodities Make Up Each Freight Class?